-Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk.

-- 8. Right-click the "DCIM" folder. - 9.
-On the shortcut menu that appears, click "Copy". - 10.
-Windows 7 / Windows Vista users: Click "Start" and then "Documents".
+- Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk. - 8.
+Right-click the "DCIM" folder. - 9.
+On the shortcut menu that appears, click "Copy".

-Windows XP users: Click "Start" and then "My Documents".
-Windows 2000 users: Doubleclick "My Documents" to open it.

-- If you already have a "DCIM" folder in "Documents" (Windows 7 / Windows Vista) or "My Documents" (Windows XP / Windows 2000), the next step will overwrite it.
+- Windows 7, Windows Vista users: Click "Start" and then "Documents".
+Windows XP users: Click "Start" and then "My Documents". - If you already have a "DCIM" folder in "Documents" (Windows 7, Windows Vista) or "My Documents" (Windows XP), the next step will overwrite it.
 If you want to keep the existing "DCIM" folder, you need to change its name or move it to a different location before performing the next step. - 11.
 Windows 7 users: On the "Documents" "Organize" menu, select "Paste".